codacy/docs/docs/codacy-api/examples/creating-project-api-tokens-programmatically.md

 # Creating project API tokens programmatically

-To create new [project API tokens](../api-tokens.md) programmatically for your Codacy repositories, use the Codacy API endpoint [createRepositoryApiToken](https://app.codacy.com/api/api-docs#createRepositoryApiToken){: target="_blank"}.
+To create new [project API tokens](../api-tokens.md) for your Codacy repositories programmatically, use the Codacy API endpoint [createRepositoryApiToken](https://app.codacy.com/api/api-docs#createRepositoryApiToken){: target="_blank"}.

 For example, if you're [setting up coverage](../../coverage-reporter/index.md) for all your repositories and prefer not to use a single account API token that grants the same permissions as an administrator, you need to create an individual project API token for each repository.